-MURAMBA, RWANDA: WATER SUPPLY
+MURAMBA, RWANDA: WATER SUPPLY AND SANITATION

 Our chapter is very excited to have made a five-year commitment to a partnership with the community of Muramba, Rwanda.
 In January 2015, an EWB-Miami team of 4 traveled to Muramba to collect data on the community's water system and water sources.
 The team carefully collected water quality data, a site survey, a GPS-generated map, and individual community member surveys.
 EWB-Miami used this data in a return trip in May 2016 to construct a water storage tank and pipeline to expand water distribution in the community.
 In May 2017, a team of four returned to implement a spring box system to improve water quality and storage in addition to assessing options for both cook stoves to improve air quality in kitchens and hand-washing stations.